 If none of the above makes any sense to you, you are definitely not an aficionado of the British 1960s surreal cult TV series 'The Prisoner'.
 For those who do understand what this all about this image was captured in April 2017 in the village of Portmeirion, Gwynedd, Wales (where the series was filmed), on the 50th anniversary of the first episode, including a re-enactment of the second episode.
 The rest of the images from that day can be viewed here.

 The giant azulejo tiled outer wall of the Igreja do Carmo in Porto is a great place for street photography.
 Unfortunately you have to be quick to capture people walking by.
-It's in a busy part of town and the best vantage point on the opposite footpath is so narrow with a high wall on one side that you continually have to move into the road to let people get past.
+It's in a very busy part of town and the best vantage point on the opposite footpath is so narrow with a high wall on one side that you continually have to move into the equally busy road to let people get past.
 Despite spending a good half hour intermittently blocking the way for locals in intermittent rain, I missed what would have been a truly great shot; a clown in full costume and makeup, hands in pockets, nonchalantly walking by chatting away alongside a cowboy complete with hat and guns.
-Don't ask me why.
-I even missed a couple of nuns.
-I had to make do with the ordinary denizens of Porto.
+No-one looked surprised.
+Don't ask me why, something to do with the university I think.
+I had to make do with photographing the ordinary denizens of Porto.